70 Best Smart Travel Budget Tips and Hacks

 37. Carry a Pen If You Fly Internationally

-You will need it to fill out the border form, and you won’t have to ask your neighbors if they have one or stay in lines if you didn’t fill it out earlier on board.
+You’ll need it to fill out the border form, so having it ready in advance will save you from asking your neighbors or waiting in line if you didn’t complete it on board.

 38. Get An Inflatable Travel Pillow